What is Breast Reduction?

 Pre & Post-Op Tips for Breast Reduction Surgery

-- Do no take any medication that contains aspirin, vitamin E, weight loss medication or any Chinese herbs for two weeks before the surgery.
+- Do no take any medication that contains aspirin, vitamin E, weight loss medication, or Chinese herbs two weeks prior to the procedure.
 A complete drug list will be provided on your pre-op appointment date.

 - Arrange for an adult to drive you to and from your surgery.
 You CAN NOT take a taxi home.
-You must also arrange for an adult to stay with you for 24 hours after the breast reduction operation.
+You must also arrange for an adult to stay with you for 24 hours after the procedure.

 - Do not smoke for at least two weeks prior to the surgery.

-- Driving is permitted after a few days, only if you are not taking pain medications or muscle relaxers.
+- Driving is permitted after a few days, only if you are not taking pain medications.

-- Avoid heavy lifting, exercise or excessive movement of your arms for two weeks.
+- Avoid heavy lifting, exercise, and excessive movement of the arms for two weeks.

-- You may resume all normal activities after three weeks of the breast reduction surgery.
+- You may resume all normal activities after three weeks of the procedure.

-More specific recommendations will be made when you come to Park Cities Plastic Surgery Center in Dallas.
+Specific recommendations will be suggested when you arrive at Park Cities Plastic Surgery in Dallas.